 \subsubsection{Correspondence Field Estimation}

-For correspondence field estimation, we adopt a network architecture similar to RAFT \cite{teed2020raft} but make major modifications to suit our task, \ie, including the 3D context feature encoding (Sec.~\ref{sec:feature_extraction}) and correspondence rectification with rigid-transformation constraints (Sec.~\ref{sec:CF_rectify}).
-At the beginning of each recurrent iteration, for each pixel of the reference image, we first look up and collect (from the global correlation volume) its correlation values with the candidate pixels of the target image (within a square local window centered at the estimated correspondences from the previous iteration).
+For correspondence field estimation, we adopt a network architecture similar to RAFT \cite{teed2020raft} but make major modifications to suit our task, \ie, including the 3D context feature encoding (Sec.~\ref{sec:feature_extraction}) and correspondence rectification (Sec.~\ref{sec:CF_rectify}).
+At the beginning of each recurrent iteration, for each pixel of the reference image, we first look up and collect (from the global correlation volume) its correlation values with the candidate pixels in the target image.
+The candidate pixels are within a square local window centered at the estimated correspondences from the previous iteration.
 The collected correlations are then reshaped as a local correlation volume (a 2D map) spatially aligned with the reference image.
-In the first iteration, we use an all-zeros correspondence field to bootstrap candidate selection for correlation lookup, while in the later iterations, a rectified correspondence field (to be elaborated in Sec.~\ref{sec:CF_rectify}) is used.
+In the first iteration, we use an all-zeros correspondence field to bootstrap correlation candidate identification, while in the later iterations, the rectified correspondence field (to be elaborated in Sec.~\ref{sec:CF_rectify}) is used.

 After the correlation lookup, the collected local correlation volume, the rectified correspondence field, and the previously encoded context feature map $\mathbf{F}_{ctx}$ are concatenated as inputs to a GRU network to estimate the correspondence field $\hat{\mathbf{C}}_{t}$ for the current ($t$-th) recurrent iteration.